 OK – so lets take a look at this not from the angle of someone who is being paid to write for a magazine which gets big ad revenues from Taurus on a regular basis (just saying) and lets take a more objective approach…

-This gun, which I believe that because it is a pistol caliber carbine will have a much more limited market of buyers… Buyers whom I believe to be only the more serious of gun owners (read non-casual), and its a gun which I feel is already suffering from a marketability standpoint because of the overall design shortcomings, will now also be hampered by the fact that magazines are going to be hard to come by, pricey, and most likely not available in the capacity that everyone is gonna want.
+I believe that his gun – because it is a pistol caliber carbine – will have a much more limited market of buyers… Buyers whom I believe to be only the more serious of gun owners (read non-casual), and its a gun which I feel is already suffering from a marketability standpoint because of the overall design shortcomings, will now also be hampered by the fact that magazines are going to be hard to come by, pricey, and most likely not available in the capacity that everyone is going to want.
 To me that looks like a deal breaker for a bunch of potential buyers out there.

 - Limited number of buyers that this product will appeal to… 7

 - Design is lacking (no folding or collapsible stock, muzzle not threaded, doesn’t take Glock mags, etc) and is not everything the market believes a pistol caliber carbine “should be”….
 6

 - Only comes with a proprietary 10 round magazine….
 5

 - No higher capacity magazines currently or foreseeably available… 4

 - Poor quality aftermarket magazines give the gun a reputation of being unreliable… 3